cockroachdb/docs/v21.1/partitioning.md

 Indexes are not required to be partitioned, but creating a non-partitioned index on a partitioned table may not perform well.

  When you create a non-partitioned index on a partitioned table, CockroachDB sends a [`NOTICE` message](https://www.postgresql.org/docs/current/plpgsql-errors-and-messages.html) to the client stating that creating a non-partitioned index on a partitioned table may not perform well.

-#### Partition using foreign key reference

-If a partitioned table contains a [foreign key reference](foreign-key.html) to a non-partitioned table, the secondary index created automatically for the foreign key reference will not be partitioned.
-This can impact performance when querying against the partitioned table, as the data may exist in a distant node.

-To minimize potential latency issues, configure the non-partitioned table to be a [`GLOBAL` table](global-tables.html).

 ### Replication zones